Destroyer: Torpedo gunboat

 The first vessel designed for the explicit purpose of hunting and destroying torpedo boats was the torpedo gunboat.
 Essentially very small cruisers, torpedo gunboats were equipped with torpedo tubes and an adequate gun armament, intended for hunting down smaller enemy boats.
 By the end of the 1890s, torpedo gunboats were made obsolete by their more successful contemporaries, the TBDs, which were much faster.

 The first example of this was HMS Rattlesnake, designed by Nathaniel Barnaby in 1885, and commissioned in response to the Russian War scare.
 The gunboat was armed with torpedoes and designed for hunting and destroying smaller torpedo boats.
 Exactly 200 ft long and 23 ft in beam, she displaced 550 tons.
 Built of steel, Rattlesnake was unarmoured with the exception of a 3/4-inch protective deck.
 She was armed with a single 4-inch/25-pounder breech-loading gun, six 3-pounder QF guns and four 14 in torpedo tubes, arranged with two fixed tubes at the bow and a set of torpedo-dropping carriages on either side.
 Four torpedo reloads were carried.

 A number of torpedo gunboat classes followed, including the Grasshopper class, the Sharpshooter class, the Alarm class, and the Dryad class – all built for the Royal Navy during the 1880s and the 1890s.
 In the 1880s, the Chilean Navy ordered the construction of two Almirante Lynch class torpedo gunboats from the British shipyard Laird Brothers, which specialized in the construction of this type of vessel.
-The novelty is that one of these Almirante Lynch-class torpedo boats managed to sink the ironclad Blanco Encalada with a self-propelled torpedoes in the Battle of Caldera Bay in 1891, thus surpassing its main function of hunting torpedo boats.
+The novelty is that one of these Almirante Lynch-class torpedo boats managed to sink the ironclad Blanco Encalada with self-propelled torpedoes in the Battle of Caldera Bay in 1891, thus surpassing its main function of hunting torpedo boats.

 Fernando Villaamil, second officer of the Ministry of the Navy of Spain, designed his own torpedo gunboat to combat the threat from the torpedo boat.
 He asked several British shipyards to submit proposals capable of fulfilling these specifications.
 In 1885, the Spanish Navy chose the design submitted by the shipyard of James and George Thomson of Clydebank.
 Destructor (Destroyer in Spanish) was laid down at the end of the year, launched in 1886, and commissioned in 1887.
 Some authors considered her as the first destroyer ever built.

 She displaced 348 tons, and was the first warship equipped with twin triple-expansion engines generating 3784 ihp, for a maximum speed of 22.6 kn, which made her one of the faster ships in the world in 1888.
 She was armed with one 90 mm Spanish-designed Hontoria breech-loading gun, four 57 mm (6-pounder) Nordenfelt guns, two 37 mm (3-pdr) Hotchkiss cannons and two 15 in Schwartzkopff torpedo tubes.
 The ship carried three torpedoes per tube.
 She carried a crew of 60.

-In terms of gunnery, speed, and dimensions, the specialised design to chase torpedo boats and her high-seas capabilities, Destructor was an important precursor to the TBD.
+In terms of gunnery, dimensions, the specialised design and speed to chase torpedo boats, and her high-seas capabilities, Destructor was a highly influential precursor to the TBD.